 If you’re cooking for a crowd, or just want to cook a large amount of chicken at one time I have had success cooking 5 lbs of chicken, frozen, in the Instant Pot.
 I simply place the chicken in the pot add the liquid and then turn the pot on for 15 minutes.
 Same result as when the chicken is cooked in a smaller size batch.

 I have the 6 quart Instant Pot, and can comfortably cook 5-6 lbs of chicken at a time.
-I haven’t experimented with larger pots.
+I also own the 8 quart Instant Pot, which I use a little less than my 6 quart IP, but have used it to cook frozen chicken with same results as using the 6 quart model.
 When cooking a large batch of chicken, remember the chicken will shrink while cooking so even though you fill the pot with chicken if you’re cooking a 5lb batch, after the chicken is cooked and the lid is opened, the volume of the chicken in the pot will be reduced by about 1/4 to 1/3.

 Instant Pot love